+Team Library

 The Team Library facility is a powerful tool for assisting with a review.
 Creating and recording a Team Library document directly in the model is useful as it allows a reviewer to include links that reference parts of the repository, such as Requirements or Components.
-There is a word processor document available that can be used to describe aspects of the review, and a template can be used to define the structure of the document.
+There is a

+word processor document available that can be used to describe aspects of the review, and a template can be used to define the structure of the document.
 Any number of categories can be set up for the reviews, and topics and documents can be added to these to form a hierarchy.
 Resources such as XML files and Images can be added under the Category, Topic or Document.
 Model Links allow elements and diagrams to be dragged and dropped from the Browser window, creating links to these elements from the review.

 Learn More: Team Library

+Calendar

 The Calendar provides a way to record and present important temporal information, such as events and meetings, in calendar format.
 Reviews can be entered into the Calendar and set up as recurring if needed.
 Event subtypes can be configured to add 'Review' as a Meeting Type.

+Learn More: Calendar

+Model Mail

 Model Mail can be used to notify and remind people of a Review and to notify them after the review about outcomes and decisions and required actions.
 Links to model elements and diagrams, matrices, team reviews and a variety of other items can be added.

+Learn More: Model Mail

 Risk Analysis and Management

 Enterprise Architect supports the modeling of risks at the project or the element level.
 A project manager or senior analyst will typically define risks at the project level, whereas a business analyst, while they might assist with project risks, would typically record risks at the level of requirements and modular units of the system such as components.

-Business Analysis Approach Identifies the business analysis approach and activities that will be performed across an initiative including who will perform the activities, the timing and sequencing of the work, the deliverables that will be produced and the business analysis techniques that may be utilized.
-This diagram shows the risks associated with the Business Analysis Approach.
-These have been modeled using a project level Risk element.
-The diagram properties have been set to display element notes.
-Stakeholders will not have time to attend workshops R There are a number of other initiatives that are being run concurrently including the Corporate Restructure project that will make it difficult for stakeholders to allocate the required time for this initiative.
-Running two different approaches (predictive and adaptive) Running two different approaches (predictive and adaptive) on the same project has not been done before.
-Running two different approaches (predictive and adaptive) The organization is in a state of flux.
-New staff were recruited to boost the business and technical knowledge of selling online and the project leaders want to run adaptive methods for the Web components.
-The more traditional server side development is going to be redeveloped using Predictive methods.
-There is a risk that if these two methods are not managed properly they may not integrate well.
-New team members who have not worked together before R The teams have been assembled quickly and many of them have not worked together before and seem to have used very disparate development processes.
-There is a risk that when the pressure is on the team will not work well together.

 Project Management Items

 Risks can be assigned to any element in the repository.
+They

-They can be managed through the Risks Window, which is part of the Project Maintenance group of windows.
+can be managed through the Risks Window, which is part of the Project Maintenance group of windows.

 Learn More: Project Management Items

+Risk Taxonomy

 The Risk Taxonomy can be used to formally define risks and associated metadata applied universally across one or more initiatives.
 This includes definitions of Threats, Loss type, Contact Frequency, Loss Magnitude, Risks and more.

 Learn More: Risk Taxonomy

+Requirements Diagram

 A Requirements diagram can be created and any number of Risk elements can be added to the diagram.
 Modeling the risks using an element allows the Risks to be connected to other modeling elements by diagram relationships.
 This can be useful when the Risk applies to more than one element or when it is of concern to one or more stakeholders.

+Learn More: Requirements Diagram

 Roadmaps

 Roadmaps are a visual representation of the sequence of changes that must occur when transitioning between two states of an architecture - typically a baseline architecture and a target architecture or an intervening transition architecture.
 If an enterprise architect is looking for a diagram that will excite executive level stakeholders and senior managers, it is the Roadmap diagram, as it is a tangible deliverable that describes what needs to be done and when.